boredazfcuk/docker-icloudpd/CONFIGURATION.md

 # NEXTCLOUD CONFIGURATION VARIABLES

-**trigger_nextlcoudcli_synchronisation**: ~This creates a file in the download directory after a new files are downloaded.
-My NextcloudCLI container will detect this and force an immediate sync to the Nextcloud server.~ This has been deprecated for the new direct upload function.
-The mentioned NextcloudCLI container is no longer being published.

 **nextcloud_delete**: Set this variable to **true** if you want to remove files from Nextcloud.
 This setting requires **auto_delete** to also be set to true.
 When a file is found in the 'Recently Deleted', the **auto_delete** function will remove the local file.
 If **nextcloud_delete** is also set to **true**, then it will remove that file from the Nextcloud server.

 **nextcloud_password**: This is the password for the Nextcloud account you are syncing to